printfer/UResearcher/UResearcher/README.md

 ### On Windows

-First, setup user Elsevier Developers Key:

-Copy `instance/config.py.example` to `instance/config.py`

-Edit `config.py`, add your key after `ELS_API_KEY = `

-When you use UResearcher at the first time run:
+When you use UResearcher at the first time, do setup:

 `setup_windows.bat`